-- 1 Attendance Letter 1 Advising that your child's attendance is below 96% - 2 Attendance Letter 2 Advising that your child's attendance has not improved since the first letter. - 3 Attendance Letter 3 Invitation for Parents to meet with the Family Support Worker and the Principal. - 4 Attendance Letter 4 Referral to the Warwickshire Attendance Service.
+- 1) Attendance Letter 1 Advising that your child's attendance is below 96%. - 2) Attendance Letter 2 Attendance drops to below 93% Appointment for parents to meet with the Family Support Worker and the Attendance Lead. . - 3) Attendance Letter 3 Referral to the Warwickshire Attendance Service.